 Speech and Drama

-Lessons of Speech and Drama are available to pupils across the school; students can choose to study Acting, Devising or Shakespeare.
+Lessons of Speech and Drama are available to pupils across the school; students can choose to study Acting, Devising, Shakespeare or the PCertLAM.
 These lessons may be used to work toward graded exams at their own pace, to simply develop performance skills or to prepare audition material for Drama Schools or University.
 Lessons are thirty-five minutes in length and delivered once a week, with the option to attend them alone, or with a peer completing the same syllabus and grade.

 Pupils within the Lower School will find lessons of Speech and Drama fun, engaging and accessible, building core skills such as expressing themselves and speaking fluently.
 Typically, Grade 2 would sit nicely with a First Form student, moving up a Grade a year, in line to achieve Grade 8 before graduating Dauntsey’s in the Upper Sixth.
 However, students may have already completed higher grades in their Primary setting and may be ready to tackle a more challenging grade; learners can enter at any grade, with the ability to ‘skip’ a grade if their ability suits.